Calke Park deer shelter walk

 Start: Main overflow car park at Calke Abbey, grid ref: SK367226

-From the main car park follow the exit road past the stables and the front of the abbey.
-Before reaching the church, turn right towards the deer shelter, which is visible through the trees.
+From the main car park follow the exit road past the stables and down to a gravel track on the right.
+Turn half right and walk uphill across the grass towards the preserved deer shelter, which is visible through the trees.

-The Calke Abbey building team have recently preserved this interesting building to prevent it deteriorating further.
+The Calke Abbey building team have preserved this interesting building to prevent it deteriorating further.
 It was built in the 18th century amid old ridge and furrow land, to entice deer into the open parkland.
 The family could then observe them from the comfort of the house.
-Two hundred years later, red and fallow deer were re-introduced to Calke as an enclosed herd, and you can still see them today.
+Two hundred years later, red and fallow deer were re-introduced to Calke as an enclosed herd, and you can still see them today in the deer enclosure to the east of the House.

-Climb over the stile and turn right, taking you into the new wetland area.
-At this point you might like to take a detour along the boardwalk on your right.
-Afterwards continue along the track, crossing over a stile at the end.
+Go through the gate and turn right into a wetland area.
+At this point you might like to take a detour along the path on the right to a bird hide.
+Afterwards return to continue along the track keeping a fence on the left.
+Cross a stile at the end.

 At the heart of the park is a series of two culverts and a weir, located between four ponds.
 The ponds were created in the 18th century and were used for fishing and recreation by the Harpur Crewe family of Calke Abbey.
 They now provide an important wetland habitat for a range of wildlife.
 A project to improve water quality in the pond system and give a further habitat for the native white clawed crayfish resulted in this wetland area.
 It acts as a natural sediment trap as water flows in from the surrounding areas.

-Follow the fence line on your right around this field and cross over the first stile you come to.
+Follow the fence line on the right, around the field and cross over the next stile leading into woodland.

-Stroll through the woodland on the path and over the stile at the end.
+Stroll through the woodland on the path.
+Enter the field and head uphill.

-Cross the road and pass through the gate on the other side.
-Veer right across this field in a diagonal direction towards a large bar gate.
-This will take you into the National Nature Reserve.
+Cross the road and pass through the gate in the fence about 50 metres below the ticket check.
+Veer right across this field in a diagonal direction towards a large wooden gate in a wall.
+Here you enter the National Nature Reserve.
+Turn right.

 Calke was designated a National Nature Reserve in September 2004 due to the quality of its wood pasture.
 The parkland includes some of the oldest trees in Europe, with two oaks dating back over 1,000 years.
 These trees pre-date the park and original house.
 Much of the dead wood on the estate is left where it has fallen to give a valuable habitat for invertebrates, many species of fungi and woodland birds.
-Nine species of bat have been recorded in the park.
-It is the only recorded site in the area for one species: the serotine bat.
+Nine species of bat have been recorded in the park including the serotine bat.

 End: Main overflow car park at Calke Abbey, grid ref: SK367226